 After the successful release of the Merriam’s subspecies of wild turkeys in Southern Utah in 1952, the DWR released more turkeys throughout the state over subsequent decades.

 “As the years went by, houses and roads started eating up pheasant habitat in parts of the state.
 As a result, pheasant populations in those areas declined,” Robinson said.
 “We wanted to give the state’s upland game hunters another opportunity, and wild turkeys fit the bill perfectly.”

 The turkey population eventually became so robust that it was no longer necessary to relocate birds from other states to keep the population growing.

-In the meantime, hunters and nonhunters alike may enjoy observing the birds undisturbed in ponderosa pine forests, oak tree forests, cottonwood tree bottoms and pinyon/juniper habitats throughout Southern Utah.
+Wildlife enthusiasts can enjoy observing the birds in ponderosa pine forests, oak tree forests, cottonwood tree bottoms and pinyon/juniper habitats throughout Southern Utah.

 Copyright St. George News, SaintGeorgeUtah.com LLC, 2021, all rights reserved.